hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Beware of JSX conditional rendering
   - `Object.entries` allows you to loop through with an array of `[key, value]`
   - Know the JS array methods
+  - Rendering list of objects where each object can be expand/collapse with additional data for that object: use a component that consumes an individual list item.
+That component can have inner state `expand, setExpand`.
+When you add/remove/update the list of objects, the ones that are not added or deleted won't reset the expanded states.
+The updated one will though.
+That's the drawback.
+The way it knows this is using the key prop.
+When the key prop changes, the entire component is re-rendered.
+You can use the key prop to identify a react component instance and when it is changed, React will destroy that instance and create a new one.
 - JSX Conditional Advice
   - beware of `{number && <JSX />}` because a it will render a 0.
 Thats because falsy left hand side for `&&` are returned.
 Just use booleans explicitly in JSX conditionals.
   - Avoid ternaries if you can